Blog

 Exploring the Rhine and it’s tributaries

-In the latter half of November I preceded a work trip with a few days in the Rhineland-Palatinate where the Mosel and Neckar rivers join the Rhine.
+In the latter half of November I preceded a work trip with a few days in the Rhineland-Palatinate where the Mosel and Neckar rivers join the Rhine, together with my brother Stefan.

 We stayed in Koblenz for one night and Mannheim for two nights, both fairly unremarkable cities.